THE HOLLAND LAW GROUP

 If you think "I don't need to worry about this because I don't have any wages, money, a car or a house," PLEASE think again.
 Do you hope to have some of these in the next 20 years?

 It is much easier to defend or settle the case before a judgment.
 A judgment can only be set aside under very limited circumstances.
-And once the creditor gets a judgment, they don't warn you before they freeze your accounts, start garnishment proceedings or place a lien on your house or car.
+Once the creditor receives a judgment, they won't warn you before they freeze your accounts, start garnishment proceedings or place a lien on your house or car.

 Talk to an Experienced Bradenton Debt Collection Defense Attorney About Your Case for Free

 At The Holland Law Group, we focus our practice on helping people with debt problems.
 We offer a free consultation with an experienced debt defense attorney.
-When you call or contact us you will either speak immediately to David, or his legal assistant Ashley will schedule a time for me to call you back at your convenience.
+When you call or contact us you will be scheduled to talk with an attorney within 48 hours, most often you will be contacted within 24 hours, this is a no cost complimentary call.
 We take calls until 7pm on weekdays (sometimes later) and 9-1 on Saturdays.
-If you prefer, you can meet in person with David to discuss your case during regular business hours at our main office in Bradenton or by appointment in Sarasota or Port Charlotte.
-During your free consultation David will discuss with you:
+If you prefer, you can meet in person to discuss your case during regular business hours at our main office in Bradenton or by appointment in Sarasota, Largo, Port Charlotte, Tampa, or Venice.
+During your free consultation the attorney will discuss with you:

 - What to expect in court and what will happen if you don't appear